joanorePD/Predicting-Next-Grammy-Winner/README.md

-# What make a rock song award winning?
+# What makes a rock song award winning?

 ## Introduction